AP Source: GM to announce $1B factory investment, new jobs

 - Can’t make it to D.C.?
 Seattle will have own women’s march

-Trump has threatened to tax GM for importing the compact Chevrolet Cruze.
+Earlier this month, Trump threatened on Twitter to tax GM for importing the compact Chevrolet Cruze.
 While GM builds hatchback Cruzes in Mexico, most Cruze sales are Ohio-built sedans.

+On the eve of the Detroit auto show press days last week, GM CEO Mary Barra said the company has no plans to change where it produces small cars due to Trump’s threats.

+Barra said the auto business has long lead times for where it produces vehicles, with decisions are made two to four years ahead.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.